Sustainability → Communicating and Promoting the Benefit

 HCPs are a key part of a state’s National DPP ecosystem because they can identify and refer Medicaid patients who have prediabetes to CDC-recognized organizations.
 States that have statewide meetings or webinars to introduce the benefit may invite HCPs to attend.
 States may also elect to hold a meeting or webinar and develop resources specifically targeted to HCPs.

-The AMA has collaborated with health care organizations across the country to build sustainable diabetes prevention strategies.
+The American Medical Association (AMA) has collaborated with health care organizations across the country to build sustainable diabetes prevention strategies.
 In 2017, the AMA formed the Diabetes Prevention Best Practices Workgroup (DPBP) with representatives from 6 health care organizations actively implementing diabetes prevention.
 Workgroup members distilled their strategies into best practice recommendations for three strategy maturity phases, one of which includes promotion and dissemination.
 The full study is available here.

 CDC has developed a marketing and promotion resource titled Strategies that Work: Engaging Health Care Providers as Program Promotion Partners, available here*.
 For more helpful resources, visit the National DPP Customer Service Center’s National DPP Resources for Engaging Health Care Providers page.